 - 1 tbsp grated fresh ginger

-- In a heavy based stainless steel saucepan, combine vinegar and sugar and cook over high heat.
+- In a stainless steel saucepan, combine vinegar and sugar and cook over high heat.

-- Bring mixture to a boil, stirring, until the sugar is dissolved.
+- Bring mixture to a boil, stirring until sugar is dissolved.

 - Reduce heat, then add the mango slices and the remaining ingredients in the pan.